YipengHu/MPHY0041/docs/python_ml.md

 ------------------
 ### <a name="hands-on-experience"></a>1.5 Hands-on experience
-> Do something you want.
+> Do something you want, perhaps by changing the existing examples and tutorials.

 There are many open-source projects, some examples below.
-Run the code and change the code to do something different.
+Make sure you can run the code, and edit the code (and run again) to do something different.
 * [Tutorials in a UCL Module MPHY0030](https://github.com/YipengHu/MPHY0030/tree/main/tutorials)
 * [Examples on geeksforgeeks.org](https://www.geeksforgeeks.org/python-programming-examples/)
 * Example code in tutorials, e.g. [those on w3school.com](https://www.w3schools.com/python/python_examples.asp)

 ------------------
-### <a name="search-for-help"></a>1.6 Search for help
+### <a name="search-for-help"></a>1.6 Search (or chat) for help
 > Search, search and search for more help!
 * Google
 * [StackOverflow](https://stackoverflow.com/)
+* Many modern large language models (e.g. Grok, Claude, Gemini, DeepSeek, ChatGPT, Copilot...) are excellent coding companions.
+This is a completely separate topic!